inviwo/inviwo/docs/markdown/GettingStarted_Network.md

 This guide explains those concepts and clarifies the chronological order of processor execution.

 Overall the networks are built to roughly represent the *Visualization Pipeline*, thus there is a data-flow from the top to the bottom of the network.
-There must be no cycles and horizontal connections should be mostly avoided.
+Note that there must not be cycles in the graph!
 This top-to-bottom data flow already enforces the processor executionm to be top-to-bottom as well, since the bottom processors require the outputs from the previous processors.